syncfusion-content/asp.netmvc-docs/aspnetmvc/Maps/Public-methods-and-events.md

 ### MarkerLeave

-The `MarkerLeave` event is triggered on leaving from the marker shape.
+The `MarkerLeave` event is triggered, when mouse leave from the marker shape.

 {% highlight CSHTML %}